 - † [1: bay] Suppose you were praying tonight, and you perceived that God wanted to send you on a vacation, two weeks, all expenses paid, and while you were gone he would take care of your health, loved ones, house, job, whatever cares you have in your life.
 Would you be excited by that?
 This sounds like a good deal, right? a gift from God we should enjoy. - Suppose God had one requirement: you have to go to a place where you would relax and where you would be more likely to sense God's presence and spend some focused time with him.
 Can you picture such a place?
-Would you still be excited, even with this requirement? - † [2: Exodus 20] We have been talking through the Ten Commandments of Exodus 20.
-You can turn there in your Bible [p.61 in the pew Bibles].
-This set of commandments was the foundation for what we now call the Mosaic Law, the legal code which God gave to his people of Israel. - The fourth commandment is found in Exodus 20.8-11 ESV: Remember the Sabbath day, to keep it holy.
-Six days you shall labor, and do all your work, but the seventh day is a Sabbath to the LORD [Yahweh] your God.
-On it you shall not do any work, you, or your son, or your daughter, your male servant, or your female servant, or your livestock, or the sojourner [visitor] who is within your gates.
-For in six days the LORD made heaven and earth, the sea, and all that is in them, and rested on the seventh day.
-Therefore the LORD blessed the Sabbath day and made it holy. - Here we have a command, how to obey, and the reason for it.
-Yet we still have questions.
-When exactly is the Sabbath?
+Would you still be excited? - † Over the past two weeks, we started looking at the genesis of Genesis: the beginning of the beginning, the first chapters of the Bible, which relate the beginning of time, the universe, and mankind, and provide the foundational beliefs upon which all the rest of the Bible is based. - If we can master these foundational beliefs, then we will have a much easier time understanding all of scripture, living the way God desires, and maximizing our experience of blessing. - Two weeks ago, we learned who God is, as the creator and sustainer of the universe; last week, we discussed who we are, being created in God's image.
+Those are two foundational truths! - Now we turn to Genesis 2, the Sabbath, which is not foundational in the same way as what we have learned so far, but it reveals more about who God is and who we are in God's image.

+[2: Genesis 2] Genesis 2.1-3 NIV: Thus the heavens and the earth were completed in all their vast array.
+By the seventh day God had finished the work he had been doing; so on the seventh day he rested from all his work.
+Then God blessed the seventh day and made it holy, because on it he rested from all the work of creating that he had done.

+- Good.
+But I have questions.
+When is the weekly Sabbath in scripture?
 Sundown Friday to sundown Saturday.
-So are we honoring this commandment every week?
+So are we honoring this?
 I mean, today - when we are gathered for worship - is Sunday, not Saturday.
-Should we feel guilty that we are not following this commandment? or is there a reason the church meets on Sunday? - Why did God mandate a specific day for a Sabbath?
-Why did he command Israel to honor it every week?
+Are we in error, or is there a reason we meet on Sunday? - Why did God mandate a specific day for a Sabbath?
+Why did he later command Israel to honor it every week?
 What did God hope to accomplish with a weekly Sabbath?
 Was it a blessing or a restriction?
 Does this still apply to us today?
 Let's see whether we can answer these questions.